New Google SSL Bad NEws for Google Analytics Data

 Overall, this seems like a step back for Google and the Google Analytics program.
 They are now intentionally hiding valuable data.
 What’s interesting is that none of these changes will affect the paid side of Google search.
 Those using AdWords will still be able to access all data as usual.

-As a last point to consider, Google is working hard to generate the master login with Google +.
-The more people who login to Google + and perform searches, the more valuable search data we loose.
-So as a result, if the future is bright for Google + (which is debatable) then it is dark for Google Analytics organic search traffic data.
+As the last point to consider, Google is working hard to generate the master login with Google +.
+The more people who log in to Google + and perform searches, the more valuable search data we lose.
+So, as a result, if the future is bright for Google + (which is debatable), then it is dark for Google Analytics organic search traffic data.